MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-block-shipment-for-negative-inventory.md

 ---
-    title: How to Block Shipment for Negative Inventory | Microsoft Docs
+    title: How to Block Shipment for Negative Inventory
     description: You can block outbound shipment for an item when a transaction results in a negative inventory for that item.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na